mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Aslan architecture and design tends to the organic and the rounded;
 there are few straight lines, just flowing shapes.
 They favor artistry over efficiency in the design of their buildings – every Aslan structure is different, with its own variations and surprises.
-Even in mass- produced housing, the residents will strive to make their territory uniquely theirs.
+Even in mass-produced housing, the residents will strive to make their territory uniquely theirs.
 Human visitors have described the dominant trait of Aslan architecture as unsettling – one is never wholly sure if one is alone and unwatched.
 Every garden seems to have a hidden balcony